← Back to blog

 How This Appears in SQE1 Questions

 SQE1 questions present a conviction or sentence and ask which appeal route applies.
-This is a classic SQE1 trap.
+This is a common SQE1 pitfall.
 The key trap is confusing the appeal from the Magistrates' Court to the Crown Court (full rehearing, no leave required) with the appeal from the Crown Court to the Court of Appeal (not a rehearing, leave required, 'unsafe' test).
 Questions also test whether the prosecution can appeal — it generally cannot appeal against an acquittal, but the Attorney General can refer a point of law or an unduly lenient sentence.

 Quick Example Scenario